agoralabs/appmesh-demo-aws/README.md

 ### Step 2 : Create a Kubernetes EKS cluster

 - cd to **02-k8scluster** folder.
-- Run apply.sh script : an EKS cluster named **k8s-mesh-staging-vpc** should be created, and you should have the following result :
+- Run **apply.sh** script : an EKS cluster named **k8s-mesh-staging-vpc** should be created, and you should have the following result :

 ```
+$ ./apply.sh

+...
 Apply complete!
 Resources: 60 added, 0 changed, 0 destroyed.
 ```